Chapter 8: Upholding the Reputation of the Department and Australia

 Remove any mention of your employment status and ensure that you do not reference official/classified information that you have access to.
 Bear in mind that APS employees must be mindful of the APS Values and Employment Principles and Code even when material is posted anonymously or using a pseudonym.
 Your comment should not be so harsh or extreme as to reasonable call into question your capacity to act impartially and professionally.

 I was reading a news web blog about a political issue and have strong views about the blog's content.
 Can I publish a reply to the article on the blog?

 APS Employees have a right to participate in public discourse and to make public comments in a private capacity.
 However you should not mention of your employment status with DFAT.

 Ensure the content in the reply doesn't include any information that would identify you as a public servant or include in your response any references to official/classified information that you have access to.
-Bear in mind that APS employees must be mindful of the APS Values and Code even when material is posted anonymously or using an alias/pseudonym.
+Bear in mind that APS employees must be mindful of the APS Values and Employment Principles and Code even when material is posted anonymously or using an alias/pseudonym.
 Be prudent and assume that your comment will be public and that you may be identified as its author.

 I hosted a Christmas party at my official overseas residence with friends, work colleagues and guests from the diplomatic corps.
 All had a great time and the fancy dress theme was a great hit.
 Can I publish some party photos on my personal blog?